 The analysis of the kHz QPOs of 4U0614+09 and 4U1728-34 yields similar results to that of the 4U1608-52 kHz QPOs.
-Figure 5 shows that also for these systems there exists a general agreement of the inferences from different subsets of doublets, with 4U1728-34 displaying the largest spread in the posterior distributions of the parameters when the full set of doublet is taken into account.
-4U0614+09 and 4U1728-34 are also characterised by a mass distribution which peaks around $\sim 2M{\odot}$.
-The posteriors of M are shown in Fig. 6; different groupings of doublets appear to give consistent results for each system. and converge to a similar distribution.
-These are fairly large mass values compared to those typically derived for, e.g., isolated pulsars (Ozel et al. 2012), but we note that other studies recovered similarly large NS masses (e.g., Stella & Vietri (1999); Torok et al. (2014)).
+Figure 5 shows that also for these systems there exists a general agreement of the inferences from different subsets of doublets, with 4U1728-34 displaying the largest spread in the posterior distributions of the parameters when the full set of doublets is taken into account.
+4U0614+09 and 4U1728-34 are also characterized by a mass distribution that peaks around $\sim 2 M{\odot}$.
+The posteriors of M are shown in Figure 6; different groupings of doublets appear to give consistent results for each system and converge to a similar distribution.
+These are fairly large mass values compared to those typically derived for, e.g., isolated pulsars (Özel et al. 2012), but we note that other studies recovered similarly large NS masses (e.g., Stella & Vietri 1999; Török et al. 2012).
 The quadrupole moments inferred for these two systems would suggest more compact objects (i.e., with larger values of M/R) with faster rotation rates with respect to 4U1608-52, although we stress that the inferred spin parameters are not very well constrained.
-The median of all parameters for each sources, together with 90% uncertainties, are reported in Table 2.
+The median of all parameters for each source, together with 90% uncertainties, are reported in Table 2.